 "Last week, the Taliban announced that women would be banned from participating in all sports.
-In an interview with the Australian broadcaster SBS the deputy head of the Taliban's cultural commission, Ahmadullah Wasiq, said
+In an interview with the Australian broadcaster SBS the deputy head of the Taliban's cultural commission, Ahmadullah Wasiq, said it was "not necessary" for women to be involved in sport and that "Islam and the Islamic Emirate [Afghanistan] do not allow women to play cricket or play cricket or play the kind of sports where they get exposed."

-Radio Free Europe/Radio Liberty's Gandhara, Afghan Cricket Board Says Women's Team Could Still Play, 11 September 2021 "The head of the Afghanistan Cricket Board (ACB) has told an Australian broadcaster that the Afghan national women's could still be team allowed to play cricket.
-ACB Chairman Azizullah Fazli told SBS Radio Pashto late on September 10 that the governing body would outline "very soon" how women would be allowed to play -- a development that, if true, would mark a reversal of the Taliban's hard-line stance on the issue."
+Radio Free Europe/Radio Liberty's Gandhara, Afghan Cricket Board Says Women's Team Could Still Play, 11 September 2021 "The head of the Afghanistan Cricket Board (ACB) has told an Australian broadcaster that the Afghan national women's team could still be allowed to play cricket.
+ACB Chairman Azizullah Fazli told SBS Radio Pashto late on September 10 that the governing body would outline "very soon" how women would be allowed to play -- a development that, if true, would mark a reversal of the Taliban's hard-line the issue." stance on